 Retailers that install MFCs without understanding the need for applying science across their supply chains and store operations to maximize the value of MFCs will achieve little to no ROI.
 I encourage retailers to contract consultants to help them create the business case for automation, and identify all of the ways in which costs can be decreased across operations and the supply chain.

 A Crack in the Dam

-I am often asked why more retailers haven’t embraced micro-fulfillment?
+I am often asked why more retailers haven’t embraced micro-fulfillment.
 The reason is this: traditional retailers won’t lead and the industry responds to fear.
 For example, when Amazon acquired Whole Foods, grocery executives were convinced that Amazon was going to steal their market share in a matter of months.
 To prevent this from happening, executives contracted Instacart to provide online grocery fulfillment and delivery.
 Amazon hasn’t taken anyone’s market share.
 Yet.
-Many retail executives are now looking for ways to end their relationship with Instacart with micro-fulfillment being a possible solution.

 Walmart has also made changes to their MFC program, and I’m confident it will help push Walmart in the right direction.
 As the largest retailer in the U.S., Walmart should also be the leader in using micro-fulfillment centers throughout its retail ecosystem.
-I have recommended to Walmart to pilot a MFC from AutoStore, and to compare the results against the operational performance of the MFC Walmart has installed from Alert Innovation.
-Piloting a MFC from Attabotics and Exotec should also be explored.
+I have recommended to Walmart to accelerate installing MFCs from Alert Innovation, and also introduce robotics from Geek+.
+Walmart should also explore installing systems from Addverb.

 On one end of the spectrum exists traditional shuttle and AS/RS companies like Dematic, Fabric, KNAPP, Vanderlande and Honeywell Intelligrated.
 The systems utilized by these companies offer good, not great, reliability but their architecture is far from ideal for a small MFC.
 Specifically, there are too many single points of failure, and the technology is incredibly expensive to maintain given so many moving pieces.
 The technology used in these systems was meant for large warehouses and fulfillment centers, and scaling the technology down for use in micro-fulfillment centers didn’t produce the best results.